 As a chamber musician and founding member of the Tokai String Quartet, Rafael won Fourth Prize in the Banff International String Quartet Competition as well as the Felix Galimir Chamber Music Award and the Sir Ernest MacMillan Grant for a young Canadian chamber ensemble.
 Rafael’s chamber music performances have been featured on several national broadcasts for the CBC.
 He has been heard all across Canada on tours for Jeunesses Musicales and Debut Atlantic.
 He counts as his chamber music partners James Ehnes, Alexander Tselyakov, Anton Kuerti, and the St. Lawrence String Quartet.
-Prior to joining the Edmonton Symphony as Principal Cello in 2015, Rafael was a member of the Calgary Philharmonic Orchestra and held assistant principal positions with both the Winnipeg and Windsor Symphony Orchestras.
-He has also held positions with Orchestra London Canada and Sinfonia Toronto (principal cello) and has played frequently with the Detroit and Toronto Symphony Orchestras.
-In the summer of 2017, Rafael will join the Colorado Music Festival Orchestra as Principal Cello.
+Prior to joining the Edmonton Symphony as Principal Cello in 2015, Rafael was a member of the Calgary Philharmonic Orchestra and held Assistant Principal positions with both the Winnipeg and Windsor Symphony Orchestras.
+He has also held positions with the Colorado Music Festival Orchestra (Principal Cello), Orchestra London Canada, and Sinfonia Toronto (Principal Cello), and has played frequently with the Detroit and Toronto Symphony Orchestras.
+He is also currently Principal Cello of the Chamber Orchestra of Edmonton.

 Rafael is a passionate teacher and enjoys working with aspiring cellists as a faculty member at the University of Alberta and across the country at festivals including the Kincardine Music Festival, Southern Ontario Chamber Music Institute, and Music at Port Milford.
 Rafael lives in Edmonton with his wife, cellist Meran Currie-Roberts, and their two children, Sam and Anastasia.